FAQs

 How small is too small?

-You’ve printed something me before, can you print it again?
+You’ve printed something for me before, can you print it again?

 Absolutely!
 We match to previously printed work all the time.
 We cannot guarantee that they will match 100%, as ink is mixed by hand for each print, but we can get pretty dang close.
 We typically hold on to job samples for about a year.
-If your print was not last produced within this time frame, we may ask you to ship us a sample to match to, if needed.
+In a scenario that we do not have a printed sample in our archives, we may request that you ship us a sample print to match to.

 When do I need to send art by to hit my in-hand date?

-Yesterday!
-Just kidding.
-But the sooner we have final artwork, the sooner we can start on your job.
-Our typical turnaround time is 10-15 business days, from the moment we have a deposit and approved art.
-Timelines are discussed during the quoting process.
+Our typical turnaround time is 10-15 business days, from the moment we have a deposit and approved art, however this can vary in either direction depending on what we already have on the schedule.
+Timelines are discussed during the quoting process, and we always do our best to accommodate to the best of our ability.
 We cannot be held liable for missing a deadline due to delays in receiving artwork.
 We pride ourselves on completing projects in a timely and accurate manner, so please communicate any hard deadlines in your quote request.

 Can we see a printed proof before you run the whole job?